10 Top-Rated Attractions & Things to Do on Sanibel Island

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 The refuge is noted for its four hiking trails, including the short Indigo Trail and the Wildlife Education Boardwalk.
-Other popular things to do include fishing, stand up paddleboarding, canoeing, kayaking, and bird-watching.
-Note that the nature drive is closed on Fridays.
+One of the most unique experiences is kayaking or stand up paddleboarding through the mangroves.
+Bring your own, or rent at one of the gear shops on the island.
+Other popular things to do include fishing and bird-watching.
+Note that the nature drive is closed on Fridays to allow the wildlife to roam.

 The park has picnic tables, large trees that provide shade, restroom facilities, and showers.
-Also in the park is the Sanibel Fishing Pier.
-There are two parking areas.
-If you are interested mainly in the lighthouse or fishing, use the northern lot, if you are only going for the beach, use the larger southern lot.
+Also in the park is the Sanibel Fishing Pier, where you'll have a good chance of catching small fish.
+There are two parking areas: If you are interested mainly in the lighthouse or fishing, use the northern lot.
+If you are only going for the beach, use the larger southern lot.

-The beach is about a quarter mile from the parking lot.
-The trail is easy and shaded part of the way, but it can feel long if you are carrying equipment.
+The beach is in full sun all day, so you'll need to bring your chair and umbrella.
+Be prepared to carry your gear about a quarter mile from the parking lot.
+The trail is easy, and shaded part of the way, but it can feel long if you are carrying equipment.
 There is plenty of parking here, and the parking fee is per hour.

 If you are interested in shelling, you may want to cross the bridge to Captiva Island and check out the piles of shells that wash ashore at the breakwater on Turner Beach.